-- A. Culverts and bridges within the Town are generally within the public right-of-way for the road.
-Additional easement or right-of-way, beyond the normal street width may be required to facilitate the construction, operation and/or maintenance of the structure.
+- A. The Town's culverts and bridges are generally within the public right-of-way for the road.
+Additional easement or right-of-way, beyond the normal street width may be required to facilitate a structure's construction, operation and/or maintenance.
 Design plans for the structure shall include the proposed easement and/or right-of-way limits.
-Maintenance issues and access shall be considered in the structure design, and appropriate measures should be included to facilitate proper maintenance (i.e. access road if necessary, etc.). - B. The minimum pipe size of culverts and storm drain laterals in the public right of way shall be 18 inches in diameter, and on private property shall be 12 inches in diameter.
-Where debris may be expected, follow the FCDMC requirements for preventing clogging. - C. Culverts and storm drain laterals on private property should be sized to manage the 100-year runoff event, but shall not be less than 12 inches in diameter.
-Culverts that do not have 100-year peak flow capacity must be designed to adequately convey the balance of runoff by channel or other means to the appropriate watercourse or storage basin. - D. In special cases, if a culvert invert is placed below the natural washNatural Wash flow line, the design capacity of the culvert shall be reduced by the cross-sectional area below grade level as approved by Town Engineer. - E. Stormwater runoff in and from Natural Washes and other significant sources shall not be conveyed in a culvert or pipe under structures, except to drain a fully enclosed courtyard, where redundancy is required.
-Exceptions may be made where a lot is considered otherwise unbuildable, as approved by the Town Community Development Director andor Town Engineer. - F. Manholes or junction structures are required at all horizontal and vertical changes in culvert alignment, pipe junctions, and changes in pipe diameter. - 1.
+Maintenance issues and access shall be considered in the structure design, and appropriate measures should be included to facilitate proper maintenance (i.e. access road if necessary, etc.). - B. The minimum pipe size of culverts and storm drain laterals in the public right of way shall be 18 inches in diameter, and 12 inches in diameter on private property.
+Where debris may be expected, follow the FCDMC requirements to prevent clogging. - C. Culverts and storm drain laterals on private property should be sized to manage a 100-year runoff event but shall be no less than 12 inches in diameter.
+Culverts that do not have 100-year peak flow capacity must be designed to adequately convey the balance of runoff by channel or other means to the appropriate watercourse or storage basin. - D. In special cases, if a culvert invert is placed below the Natural Wash flow line, the design capacity of the culvert shall be reduced by the cross-sectional area below grade level as approved by Town Engineer. - E. Manholes or junction structures are required at all horizontal and vertical changes in culvert alignment, pipe junctions, and changes in pipe diameter. - 1.
 The hydraulic grade line in storm drains shall be no higher than six inches below the gutter line in a 10-year storm event. - 2.
-Minimum drainage easementDrainage Easement widths shall be calculated using the following formula:
+Minimum Drainage Easement widths shall be calculated using the following formula: